Can’t stop thinking? Shuffli breaks the mental loop.

 1

-Open Drift.
+Open Shuffli.

 Choose your session length and a background sound if you want one.
 Or don't — the words work on their own.